SAP-archive/SDK-ruby/README.md

 * text_request: the language of the text is detected and is used for processing if your bot has expressions for it, else your bot's primary language is used for processing.
 * voice_request: your bot's primary language is used for processing as we do not provide language detection for speech.

+If a language is provided, Recast.AI does the following:

+* text_request: the language you've given is used for processing if your bot has expressions for it, else your bot's primary language is used.
+* voice_request: the language you've given is used for processing if your bot has expressions for it, else your bot's primary language is used

 *Accepted options are :token, :language, to override the defaults provided at initialization*

 ```ruby